peteroluoch/engineering-in-the-age-of-ai-sampler/README.md

 # Engineering in the Age of AI — Sampler

 This repository is a technical preview of *Engineering in the Age of AI*.
+> It contains a partial preview.
+> It is intended for evaluation, not full coverage.

 The book focuses on designing AI systems in production environments, where traditional engineering assumptions break.